VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ```

 This function reads a file, then re-writes the file with updated text
 before and after the file.
-To test the functionality lets say we have
+To test the functionality let's say we have
 a long, complicated test file named `infile.txt` under a separate directory in
 our project called `test_data`.
-(Note: for this example te actual file text
+(Note: for this example, the actual file text
 just reads "Awesome test data!").
 We want to make sure our test can update
 `infile.txt`, but we don't want that file to change every time the test
 runs.
 Here's a test that does just that: